miyako/4d-component-classic-query-editor/README.md

 End if
 ```

-Alternatively, you could limit the tables for which you pre-build field lists this way.
+Alternatively, you could limit the tables for which you pre-build the field lists.

 ### Usage